MigrantCaravan/Tesla-CyberTruck-Model3-Paint-Selector/README.md

+# Tesla CyberTruck/Model3 3D Paint Selector

+## Description

+This web page displays a 3D Tesla Workshop 2021 where the user can manipulate 2 Tesla cars and select their paint color.

 ![](public/DEMO.gif)

+## What is react-three-fiber?

+React-three-fiber is a React renderer for Three.js on the web and react-native, it is a boost to the speed at which you create 3D models and animations with Three.js

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).